-Summer Vegetable Shares generally consist of about 10 lbs of assorted produce per week, although the share size does fluctuate depending on the time of the season and success of individual crop plantings.
+Regular Summer Vegetable Shares generally consist of about 10 lbs of assorted produce per week, although the share size does fluctuate depending on the time of the season and success of individual crop plantings.
 Regular shares typically contain about 10-12 kinds of produce per week.

 In general, shares are lighter early in the season because most of the crops are still growing and sizing up.
 By midsummer and fall, the shares are abundant and diverse with a wide spectrum of tasty produce.

-The vegetables in the Fall Season Share (in November and December) are mostly root crops, onions, squashes and others that store well, although there are still plenty of greens later on too.
+The vegetables in the Fall Vegetable Share (in November and December) are mostly root crops, onions, squashes and others that store well, although there are still plenty of greens later on too.
 Each fall share consists of 14-20 pounds of mixed produce.

 Our Regular Vegetable Share is the best deal for produce, and you can split it with a friend or coworker to enjoy together.
 Some people split the share after pick-up or you can go one week and your friend the next.

 When you sign-up, please choose one person to be the main contact for the share.
 Then also make sure to include the names and contact info of any one who will be coming to pick-up for the share, as well as all the e-mail addresses of folks who want to receive the newsletters and updates.

 We offer the vegetable farm shares, Flower Shares, Fruit Shares, and Egg Shares.